-Printer ink for the 33 Compliance Officers.
+Printer ink for the 29 Compliance Officers.
 Officers use on average 12 cartridges/year for portable printers at an average cost of \$21/cartridge.

-Miscellaneous Office Supplies include pens, pads of paper and other essential office supplies for MCSAP staff.
+Miscellaneous Office Supplies include pens, pads of paper and other essential office supplies for MCSAP Field and Office staff.

-Bump cap cost was arrived at by 33 officers @ 1 per officer with an average cost of \$5.00 each.
+Bump cap cost was arrived at by 30 officers @ 1 per current officer and 1 spare with an average cost of \$5.00 each.